 Nathan Dungan is the founder and president of Share Save Spend®.
 For over 20 years, he has worked with thousands of families to help them align their values with their money decisions.
 Nathan speaks and consults internationally with organizations and families on the topic of money and the effects of the consumer culture on money habits.
 His book, Money Sanity Solutions: Linking Money + Meaning was released in the fall of 2010.
 Nathan is also the co-author of a textbook for high school students, Personal Finance: A Lifetime Responsibility.
 His first book, Prodigal Sons and Material Girls: How Not to Be Your Child’s ATM, was released in 2003.
 For more information about Nathan visit, www.sharesavespend.com.

-Josh started at CCFC as an intern in 2003 and has been with the organization in a variety of capacities ever since.
-Most recently, he served as CCFC's Associate Director organizing CCFC’s advocacy campaigns and developing its communications strategy.
-Josh's media appearances include Today, NPR, Fox & Friends, and NBC Nightly News and he has been quoted in hundreds of publications including The New York Times, The Washington Post, and USA Today.
+Josh is CCFC’s Executive Director.
+He started at CCFC as an intern in 2003 and has been with the organization in a variety of capacities ever since.
+Josh's media appearances include Today, NPR, Fox & Friends, and NBC Nightly News, and he has been quoted in hundreds of publications including The New York Times, The Washington Post, and USA Today.
 His writings about the commercialization of childhood have appeared in a wide range of outlets.
 He and his wife Jennifer are doing their best to raise their daughter, Clara, commercial-free.

 Kevin Hepner currently serves as the Vice President of Administration and Finance for Roxbury Community College, one of the 15 Massachusetts state community colleges.
 A CPA by training, he left the accounting profession in 1989 to work in the nonprofit world, supporting the missions of several historic organizations working in some of Boston’s lowest income communities.
 In the early 1990’s, when the cost of workers compensation insurance was placing a heavy burden on the budgets of nonprofits, he co-founded a nonprofit-owned workers' compensation insurance company--the Massachusetts Bay Self-Insurance Group, which has provided millions of dollars in savings for its members—-and served on its board for 20 years, 10 of those years as its President.
 Kevin is a current instructor at Boston University’s School of Social Work and is active with many nonprofits in the Boston area.